bigtongue5566/R_BPN/README.md

 # R_BPN
-Backpropagation neuralnework implementation in R language
+The implementation of Back-propagation neural network in R language